What Is A Series Of Photos

 For many aspiring photographers it’s a rite

-of passage to develop a series that originates in us.
+of passage to develop a series that originates in themselves.

 What is a series? simply put, it's a group of related images.
 For example, if we make fifty photographs of fifty different seashells, all with the same focal length, on the same background, in the same light, then we have made a series.
 In a series often the images are related through similarity of subject matter or theme.
 To see an example of a series we made one night after a thunderstorm click here.

-A series can become an agent of growth,
+A series can become an agent of personal growth and artistic growth - self-expression and self-discovery.

 Unless we intentionally start to make a series most of us need help to see a latent one in our own photos - an editor, teacher or trusted mentor - someone who is 100% on our side.
 Some of the best photographers in the world need help with this process.
 An example is epic photographer Sebastiao Salgado and his wife Lélia Salgado - she's worked hand in glove with him to develop and produce his heroic themes and narratives - she also designs his books and how his work appears in exhibitions.
 All this led them to what they describe as their most fulfilling work - the Instituto Terra.